 Vivien Deloge Senior Associate

-Vivien Deloge is a senior associate with Pew’s international fisheries project, working with the ending illegal fishing team to support the adoption and implementation of legal and policy frameworks to prevent and deter illegal fishing and protect fishers’ safety at sea.
-Before joining Pew, Deloge worked as a parliamentary assistant in the French Parliament, where he coordinated the efforts of a working group on oceans and blue economy.
-Deloge holds master’s degrees in environmental law from the University of Auckland; international and European law from the Université catholique de Louvain; and European studies from UCLouvain.
+Vivien Deloge helps support Pew’s international fisheries project, working with the ending illegal fishing team to support the adoption and implementation of legal and policy frameworks to prevent and deter illegal fishing and protect fishers’ safety at sea.
+Before joining Pew, Deloge worked as a parliamentary assistant in the French Parliament, where he coordinated the efforts of a working group on oceans and the blue economy.
+Deloge holds master’s degrees in environmental law from the University of Auckland, international and European law from the Université catholique de Louvain, and European studies from UCLouvain.

 Laura Eeles works with stakeholders on ocean governance and is focused on improving compliance and transparency within regional fisheries management organizations.
-She has worked on a range of international fisheries issues, including illegal, unregulated, and unreported fishing, and the implementation of the reformed Common Fisheries Policy and the U.K. Fisheries Act.
-Before joining Pew, Eeles worked with the European Commission and U.K. government, advocating for sustainability in fisheries management.
-She also worked as an environmental engineer.
-Eeles holds a bachelor’s degree in marine biology and oceanography from Plymouth University.
+Eeles has worked on a range of international fisheries issues with the European Commission and U.K. government, advocating for sustainability in fisheries management, including combating illegal, unreported, and unregulated fishing, and supporting the implementation of the reformed Common Fisheries Policy and the U.K. Fisheries Act.
+Before joining Pew, Eeles worked as an environmental engineer.
+She holds a bachelor’s degree in marine biology and oceanography from Plymouth University.

 Nikolas Evangelides Officer

-Nikolas Evangelides is an officer focusing on ending illegal fishing with Pew’s international fisheries team, working mainly on European Union engagement.
+Nikolas Evangelides works to end illegal fishing with Pew’s international fisheries project, focusing mainly on engagement with the European Union.
 Before joining Pew, Evangelides worked with Cyprus’ Ministry of Foreign Affairs, where, among other responsibilities, he served as the desk officer for North Africa.
-Evangelides later worked with the EU’s delegation in Fiji and New Zealand as a political and press officer.
-He has a degree in international and European studies from the Panteion University of Social and Political Sciences in Athens, Greece, and a master’s in international relations from Durham University in the United Kingdom.
+He later worked with the EU’s delegation in Fiji and New Zealand as a political and press officer.
+Evangelides has a degree in international and European studies from the Panteion University of Social and Political Sciences in Athens, Greece, and a master’s in international relations from Durham University in the United Kingdom.